Pinterest (PINS)

 Average revenue per user (ARPU) is a critical metric to track because it measures how much the company earns from the ads shown to its users.
 ARPU can also be a proxy for how valuable advertisers find Pinterest’s audience and its ad-targeting capabilities.

-Pinterest’s ARPU growth has been decent over the last two years, averaging 5.8%.
-Its ability to increase monetization while effectively growing its monthly active users demonstrates the value of its platform.
+Pinterest’s ARPU growth has been strong over the last two years, averaging 6.3%.
+Its ability to increase monetization while quickly growing its monthly active users reflects the strength of its platform, as its users continue to spend more each year.
+Pinterest ARPU

 7. Gross Margin & Pricing Power